Intro

 Construction

-The second feature of RecordWildCards
+The second feature of RecordWildCards is the ability to

 construct values of the record type from identifiers in scope.
 Like